 9.2.1.3 Operation deallocateNssi

-This operation deallocate a slice profile in an NSSI.
+This operation deallocates slice profile from an NSSI (delete SliceProfile resource).
 The provider may terminate the requested NSSI or modify the requested NSSI without termination to satisfy the request.

 Table 9.2.1.3-1: Mapping of IS operation input parameters to SS equivalents (HTTP DELETE)